HoJunHao2000/PeggleClone/docs/TEST_PLAN.md

 -   Level Selector

     -   Check for Preloaded levels
-        -   Preloaded levels should always be at the top of the list
+        -   Preloaded levels should always be at the top of the list right below "New gameboard"
         -   There should be 3 Preloaded levels named
             -   Preloaded 1
             -   Preloaded 2